Association of the Oldest Inhabitants of the District of Columbia: Early Organization -- 31 Prominent District Residents

+Why Were There Two AOIs?

-On July 4, 1920, the AOI invited members of a parallel African-American organization, The Association of the Oldest Inhabitants (Colored), Inc., to a joint meeting to recognize the District of Columbia's fallen veterans of the Great War (1917-1918).
+On July 4, 1920, the AOI invited members of a parallel African American organization, The Association of the Oldest Inhabitants (Colored), Incorporated, to a joint meeting to recognize the District of Columbia's fallen veterans of the Great War (1917-1918).
 The AOI (Colored), Inc., was incorporated in 1914 and remained an active, vibrant organization well into the 1970s.
 After a campaign, assisted by the "Washington Post's" John Kelly, 20 years of the AOI Colored's more recent records were serendipitously located by DC author/historian James Goode while conducting research for a book.
 While interviewing the former owner of a house in the Palisades neighborhood of the District of Columbia he discovered that her grandfather, William D. Nixon, had been the President of the "Oldest Inhabitants, Incorporated" (the organization's preferred name over "The Association of the Oldest Inhabitants (Colored)") from 1942 until 1962.
 With the assistance of AOI Historian Nelson Rimensnyder and President Bill Brown, William Nixon's descendants worked with archivists at Howard University's Moorland-Spingarn Library where the records were digitized and copies provided back to Mr. Nixon's family members.
 While the majority of the organization's records (1914 through 1942) are believed lost, the current AOI's efforts to preserve the records of their parallel African-American organization were partially successful.

+In October 2022, new AOI member Sherri Sewall shared that she had come into possession of a family artifact of a framed resolution from the AOI (Colored) Incorporated from 1915.
+The Resolution, honoring AOI Colored’s founder and first President Jerome Johnson was signed by Sherri’s Great-grandfather Dr. George T. Sewall.
+She shared a photo she had uncovered in her aunt’s collections of an Evening Star article from December 6, 1931, featuring an 1868 photo of the AOI’s leadership, including then President John Bond Blake along with 12 other AOI members.
+It turns out that John Bond Blake, AOI’s second President, was in fact Sherri Sewall’s Great-great-grandfather!
+Research revealed that he and Caroline Sewall had nine children.
+Great-great-granddaughter Sherri Sewall reports that John Bond Blake cared for each of their children even providing for their college educations… And to cement the connection even further, one of John Blake’s daughters, Glovina Sewall was married to Jerome J. Johnson who became the founder of the Association of the Oldest Inhabitants (Colored).